 So, if most attacks are without malware, then what do they look like?
-The last few years have seen a huge spike in instances of business email compromise (BEC) attacks.
-According to Mimecast, BEC scams increased 269% between 2018 and 2019.
-As you might expect from the name, BEC attackers use compromised official email accounts to trick other employees or customers.
+The last few years have seen huge losses as a result of business email compromise (BEC) attacks.
+As you might expect, BEC attackers use compromised official email accounts to trick other employees or customers.

 How do you identify compromised email accounts?
 One tipoff is when the sender’s voice or writing style is different than how it usually is.
-Does the sender normally communicate in perfect, complete sentences, but you receive a new message has broken, typo-ridden sentences?
+Does the sender normally communicate in perfect, complete sentences, but this new message has broken, typo-ridden sentences?
 That’s another red flag.
 Questions 2 and 3 are also red flags.
 Let’s look at them.

 Scammers only need to trick you for a few seconds to do damage, and creating urgency is one way of doing that.
 By creating urgency, the sender takes authority or scares you so that you won’t doubt their identity.
 Imagine how you would feel getting a message saying, “Dear user: A mysterious purchase was made with your credit card.
 Click here to stop it.”
 You want to solve the problem right away, so you click the hyperlink and enter your log-in credentials.

 As we have seen, attackers are looking to steal your personal information.
-When you receive a message that is looking for your data, ask yourself, “Was I expecting this?” and “Is there anything fishy about this request?”
-For instance, does it make sense for the IRS or the CDC to text you?
+When you receive a message that is looking for your data, ask, “Was I expecting this?” and “Is there anything fishy about this request?”
+For instance, even though it’s tax season, does it make sense for the IRS to text you?
 No, it doesn’t, but what about email?
-In this case, a quick internet search will tell you that the IRS will never “initiate contact with taxpayers by email, text messages, or social media channels to request personal or financial information.”
-This a pretty common trend.
-Google, for instance, promises that it will never email you asking for personally identifying information.
+In this case, a quick Google search will tell you that the IRS will never “initiate contact with taxpayers by email, text messages, or social media channels to request personal or financial information.”

 So, is it safe to click a hyperlink from your boss’s email address?
 Probably, but make sure that 1) it really is their email address, and if it is, 2) you were expecting the message (or it seems reasonable that it was sent by them), and 3) the message reads like your boss wrote it.